 Insiders can pose a considerable threat to your organization.
 They can bypass many of your security measures using their knowledge of and access to your proprietary systems.
-Our researchers devise strategies to help you prevent and detect insider threats and respond should an insider intentionally or unintentionally cause harm to your critical assets.
+CERT researchers devise strategies to help you prevent and detect insider threats and respond should an insider intentionally or unintentionally cause harm to your critical assets.

 The Challenges of Insider Threats

 The threat of attack from insiders, or an insider causing harm without malicious intent, is real and substantial.
 To prevent harm to their assets, historically, organizations focused on external-facing security mechanisms, such as firewalls, intrusion detection systems, and electronic building access systems.
 However, to stay secure, organizations must expand their defense to include insiders as potential threats.

 Insiders have a significant advantage over external attackers.
 They are not only aware of their organization’s policies, procedures, and technology; they are also aware of its vulnerabilities (for example, loosely enforced policies or exploitable flaws in networks).
 A malicious insider can even be the one who configured the organization’s security measures.

 The 2016 U.S. State of Cybercrime Survey found that 27% of electronic crimes were suspected or known to be caused by insiders.
 The survey also revealed that 30% of the respondents thought that damage caused by insider attacks was more severe than damage caused by outsider attacks.

 Insider incidents occur in all organizational sectors, often causing significant damage.
 These incidents include national security espionage; modifying or stealing confidential or sensitive information for personal gain; stealing trade secrets or customer information to be used for business advantage or to give to a foreign government or organization; sabotaging the organization’s data, systems, or networks; unintentionally exposing organizational critical assets to external adversaries; or causing physical harm in a workplace violence incident.